 Social media channels can help support efforts to communicate and market the diverse departments and programs at NIU.
-The Division of Marketing & Communications is available to support and guide page managers in their efforts to be successful on social media.
+The division of Enrollment Management, Marketing and Communications is available to support and guide page managers in their efforts to be successful on social media.

-- To build community among prospective students, current students, alumni, faculty & staff, and community members by informing, listening, responding, and engaging.
+- To build community among prospective students, current students, alumni, faculty and staff, and community members by informing, listening, responding and engaging.

 - To promote community through engagement and coordination across multiple social media platforms.

-This policy applies to all employees and units of the University, not to students.
-Student postings that may represent a potential violation of the Student Code of Conduct, or other applicable University policies, will be referred to the Office of Community Standards and Student Conduct.
+This policy applies to all employees and units of the university, not to students.
+Student postings that may represent a potential violation of the Student Code of Conduct, or other applicable university policies, will be referred to Student Conduct.

 NIU social media site users should be familiar with applicable Terms of Service and Community Guidelines and respect general copyright and fair use policies.

 - Example: Facebook profiles must represent a real person, and each person may only have one profile.

 - Example: Contest terms of service differ for each platform.
 Some require third-party applications.

 - Do not post confidential information.
 Adhere to state and federal laws and regulations related to the security and privacy of information (e.g. FERPA and HIPAA) and NCAA and Mid-American Conference (MAC) guidelines, as well as to university privacy policies.
 Do not share unpublished experimental methods and confidential research results or reveal protected intellectual property.

 - Remember, the NIU Foundation is the only agency authorized to seek gift support using the university's name.
 Consistent with university policy regarding fundraising, all solicitations, by any method, including through any NIU social media sites, must be coordinated with and approved by the NIU Foundation through the NIU Development office.